 Grow the variety of loose parts and found objects.
 Start gathering!
 Loose parts can be natural and manufactured and can come from any room in the house or shelf in the garage; from the museum’s fabrication shop or food service vendor.
 Increase variety by inviting contributions from staff and board; work with local businesses and museum sponsors.
 As important as quantity is, interesting qualities (textures, shape, rigidity, color, finishes, etc.) are essential.
 Be selective; consider safety.
 Be a participant, exploring materials yourself and with other staff.
 Try a few materials in activities and notice children’s questions and how they use them.
-Search with new eyes.
+Search with new eyes; feel with new fingers.

-Gather loose objects around a possible experience.
+Sort through loose objects around a possible experience.
 A possible experience is somewhere between casually putting out a bunch of stuff and setting up a structured, supervised activity.
 Being both intentional and open to possibilities of how children might explore, experience, use, and combine materials is a good starting place.
 A child may, or may not, use objects as you intend, but may follow another direction.
 Some objects might suggest making faces, others building towers, others creating symmetry.
 To shape a possible experience, imagine what a child might do with a set of objects: arrange, sort or seriate them; build with them or trade them; make up a story or make a game.

 |Puff ball explorations.
 Photos by Monica Malley|

 Presentation.
 Play around with how to present materials so they are attractive and help control mess.
 Preparation is key as is making adjustments to find the right mix.
 Create an inviting order: materials that provoke curiosity, help children make thoughtful choices, and make it as appealing to take objects out as to put them back.
-In the spirit of found objects, re-use attractive containers such as baskets, trays, and boxes.
+In the spirit of found objects, re-use interesting containers such as baskets, trays, boxes, and bowls.
 Think through the supplies children will need and remember, great explorations are possible without glue or scissors.
 Work surfaces, seating for children and adults, easy reach to containers and shelves, and display of children’s work are central to presentation.

 - Great care and good judgment is a must when collecting and using materials with young children because of potential choking hazards.